Protecting spin squeezing from decoherence: Effects of environment

+Hence, it is desirable to make $Z$ as close to 1 as possible by optimizing the parameters in the spectral density via reservoir engineering. $\xi_{\rm OAT}^2(\infty)<1$ indicates that spin squeezing survives in the steady state.
+Physically, this is due to the fact that the bound state partially preserves the quantum coherence in the initial state.

-To verify our analytical results, we performed numerical calculations with the results shown in Fig.~\ref{p2}.
-Here we choose an Ohmic spectral density, i.e., $s=1$.
-Qualitatively similar results are obtained for super- and sub-Ohimic spectral densities.
-We plot in Fig.~\ref{p2}(a) the energy spectrum of each spin and its local environment.
-We see that, for $\eta > \eta_c$, a bound state is formed.
-The evolution of $\xi_{\rm OAT}^2(t)$, shown in Fig.~\ref{p2}(b), are obtained from the exact numerical solution of Eq.~\eqref{uleq}.
-It confirms that when the bound state is absent, $\xi^2_{\rm OAT}(t)$ approaches one; when the bound state is formed, $\xi_{\rm OAT}^2(t)$ stabilizes at an $\eta$-dependent value less than one.
-This can also be observed in Fig.~\ref{p2}(c) where we plot $Z$ as a function of $\eta$.
-When $\eta>\eta_c$, $Z$ exhibits a sudden jump from 0 to a finite value, which reaches a maximun before gradually decreases.
-Choosing an sufficiently large $t$, we plot $\xi_{\rm OAT}^2(\infty)$ as a function of the spin number $N$ in Fig.~\ref{p2}(d).
-The numerical results and the analytic results of Eq.~\eqref{minxi} are in perfect agreement.
-Finally, in order to visually depict the evolution of the spin squeezing, we plot in Figs.~\ref{p2}(e) and \ref{p2}(f) the Husimi function $Q(\theta,\varphi)=(2j+1)/(4\pi)\langle\theta,\varphi|\rho(t)|\theta,\varphi\rangle$, which maps $\rho(t)$ to a quasiclassical probability distribution in the phase space defined by the spin coherent state $|\theta,\varphi\rangle$ \cite{SupplementalMaterial}.
-Figure \ref{p2}(d) shows that, for $\eta < \eta_c$, spin squeezing gradually vanishes and the system tends to a spin coherent state with an isotropically distributed spin variance.
-For $\eta > \eta_c$, on the other hand, spin squeezing is preserved in the steady state, as shown in Fig.~\ref{p2}(f).
-The numerical result confirms the powerful role of the energy spectrum of the total system in determining the dynamics of the open system.
-The formation of the bound state offers us with a useful mechanism to protect the spin squeezing from the destruction of dissipative noise.
+We make numerical calculations by choosing an Ohmic spectral density.
+Qualitatively similar results are obtained for other spectra.
+The energy spectrum of each spin and its environment in Fig.~\ref{p2}(a) indicates that a bound state is formed when $\eta > \eta_c$.
+By numerically solving Eq.~\eqref{uleq}, the dynamics in Fig.~\ref{p2}(b) confirms that $\xi^2_{\rm OAT}(t)$ approaches one in the absence of the bound state and stabilizes at a $\eta$-dependent value less than one in the presence of the bound state.
+We also see from Fig.~\ref{p2}(c) that $Z$ exhibits a sudden jump from zero to a finite value when $\eta>\eta_c$.
+Choosing a sufficiently large $t$, we plot $\xi_{\rm OAT}^2(\infty)$ as a function of the spin number $N$ in Fig.~\ref{p2}(d).
+The numerical result is in perfect agreement with Eq.~\eqref{minxi}.
+To visually depict the evolution of the spin squeezing, we calculate the Husimi Q function $Q(\theta,\varphi)=\tfrac{2j+1}{4\pi}\langle\theta,\varphi|\rho(t)|\theta,\varphi\rangle$, which maps $\rho(t)$ to a quasiclassical probability distribution in the phase space defined by the spin coherent state $|\theta,\varphi\rangle$, see Appendix \ref{sec5}.
+For $\eta < \eta_c$, $Q(\theta,\varphi)$ tends to an isotropically distributed variance, which reflects vanishing of the spin squeezing [see Fig. \ref{p2}(e)].
+For $\eta > \eta_c$, on the other hand, $Q(\theta,\varphi)$ preserves the spin squeezing in the steady state [see Fig.~\ref{p2}(f)].
+The value of $Z$ can be maximized as close as possible to one by optimizing the parameters in the spectral density [see Fig.~\ref{p2}(g)].
+Our numerical result confirms the crucial role played by the bound state in preventing spin squeezing from the destruction of dissipative noise.